jpegleg/heaven-pki/README.txt

 The identity-api-backend is called by a front end, or on the command line.
 Note that it does not have a locking mechanism built in, the front end must control that.
-Because of that, if the  	identity-api-backend is called twice, they can corrupt eachothers processing!
+Because of that, if the  	identity-api-backend is called twice at the same time, they can corrupt eachothers processing!

 The  	identity-api-backend creates an identity from the first argument passed to it.
 It takes the FQDN in base64 encoded format.